 The Board has a strong commitment to the integrity and quality of its financial reporting and its systems for risk management, compliance and internal control.
-The Board of IOOF receives regular reports about the financial condition and operational performance of IOOF and its subsidiaries and related bodies corporate.
-The CEO and Chief Financial Officer report in writing to the Board that the consolidated financial statements of IOOF and each of the subsidiaries and related bodies corporate for each half year and full year present a true and fair view, in all material respects, of the Group's financial condition and are in accordance with accounting standards.
+The Board of Insignia Financial receives regular reports about the financial condition and operational performance of Insignia Financial and its subsidiaries and related bodies corporate.
+The CEO and Chief Financial Officer report in writing to the Board that the consolidated financial statements of Insignia Financial and each of the subsidiaries and related bodies corporate for each half year and full year present a true and fair view, in all material respects, of the Group's financial condition and are in accordance with accounting standards.
 In addition, they report on the Group's risk management system (financial, strategic and operational) and its effectiveness.

-Unaudited financial information is provided to the market in the form of the Directors' Report, quarterly Funds Under Management and Administration (FUMA) updates, and other ad hoc market updates such as profit guidance.
-The content of these reports and updates is verified through monthly management reports, with key strategies reviewed by relevant executive team members and their teams to ensure they are relevant and current before release to the market.
+Unaudited financial information is provided to the market in the form of the Directors' Report, quarterly Funds Under Management and Administration (FUMA) updates, the Investor and Analyst Book, and other ad hoc market updates such as earnings outlook or guidance.
+The content of these reports and updates is verified through monthly management reports, checked for consistency against our financial statements and prior disclosures, and key strategies are reviewed by relevant executive team members and their teams to ensure they are relevant and current before release to the market.